 In December 2015, a money transfer company Xoom was expecting to take a one-time charge of $30.8 million.
-So, when a CFO and finance stuff received an email request with instructions to make the transfer, they promptly wired the money.
+So, when a CFO and finance staff received an email request with instructions to make the transfer, they promptly wired the money.
 Unfortunately, this request was part of an employee impersonation attack, with all of the funds transferred to a fraudulent account.
 As a result of this attack Xoom’s shares plummeted by 17% and their CFO took immediate resignation.Free Barracuda webinar on understanding and preventing finance phishing fraud.
 Details in this Barracuda Blog post.Click To Tweet

-CFOs and finance stuff are one of the most targeted employees in the company when it comes to email fraud.
+CFOs and finance staff are one of the most targeted employees in the company when it comes to email fraud.
 Hackers choose Finance employees due to their access to company finances and other sensitive information.
 Most of CFO attacks begin with a targeted phishing attacks, where attackers impersonate other executives within the organization to request wire transfers.

 This type of scam is also known as Business Email Compromise and have costed businesses over $12 billion according to FBI.
 According to Barracuda own research around a third of all business email compromise attacks we detected, targeted specifically CFO, Finance department or HR.